louislefevre/onyx/docs/report.md

 ## Glossary of Terms <a name="terms"></a>
 <dl>
-  <dt>Abstraction</dt>
-  <dd>Show only the essentials to reduce the abstract of change.[8]</dd>
-  <dt>Allman style</dt>
-  <dd>An indentation style that puts the brace associated with a control statement on the next line, indented to the same level as the control statement.
-Statements within the braces are indented to the next level.[10]</dd>
   <dt>Annotated parse tree</dt>
   <dd>The parse tree containing the values of attributes at each node for given input string is called annotated or decorated parse tree.[11]</dd>
   <dt>Block statement</dt>
   <dd>A code block is a group of declarations and statements that operates as a unit, usually with its own level of lexical scope.
 For instance, a block of code may be used to define a function, a conditional statement, or a loop.[8]</dd>
-  <dt>Compile</dt>
-  <dd>The process of creating an executable program from code written in a compiled programming language.
-Compiling allows the computer to run and understand the program without the need of the programming software used to create it.[8]</dd>
-  <dt>Data driven</dt>
-  <dd>Data-driven means that progress in an activity is compelled by data, rather than by intuition or by personal experience.[12]</dd>
-  <dt>Data structure</dt>
-  <dd>A predefined format for efficiently storing, accessing, and processing data in a computer program.[8]</dd>
-  <dt>Data type</dt>
-  <dd>A classification that dictates what a variable or object can hold in computer programming.[8]</dd>
-  <dt>Dynamic typing</dt>
-  <dd>Dynamic typed programming languages are those languages in which variables must necessarily be defined before they are used.
-This implies that dynamic typed languages do not require the explicit declaration of the variables before they’re used.[13]</dd>
-  <dt>Error</dt>
-  <dd>An error describes any issue that arises unexpectedly that cause a computer to not function properly.</dd>
-  <dt>Exception</dt>
-  <dd>An exception is a special condition encountered during program execution that is unexpected or anomalous.
-For example, if a program tries to open a file that doesn't exist or gets a read error, this condition is an exception.[8]</dd>
   <dt>Expression</dt>
   <dd>A combination of letters, numbers, or symbols used to represent a value.[8]</dd>
-  <dt>Hash map</dt>
-  <dd>A Map based collection class that is used for storing Key and value pairs.[14]</dd>
   <dt>Identifier</dt>
   <dd>Identifier means the same as name.
 The term identifier is usually used for variable names.[8]</dd>
-  <dt>Integer</dt>
-  <dd>An integer is a positive or negative whole number.[8]</dd>
-  <dt>Integrated development environment</dt>
-  <dd>IDE is short for integrated development environment, and are visual tools that allow programmers to develop programs more efficiently.[8]</dd>
-  <dt>Java</dt>
-  <dd>Java is an object-oriented programming language.[8]</dd>
-  <dt>JavaScript</dt>
-  <dd>JavaScript is an interpreted client-side scripting language that allows a web designer the ability to insert code into their web page.
-JavaScript is commonly placed into an HTML or ASP file and runs directly from the web page and today is the most popular programming language.[8]</dd>
-  <dt>Java Virtual Machine</dt>
-  <dd>JVM is short for Java Virtual Machine.
-JVM is an abstract computing machine, or virtual machine.
-It is a platform-independent execution environment that converts Java bytecode into machine language and executes it.[9]</dd>
   <dt>Keyword</dt>
   <dd>Many programming languages reserve some identifiers as keywords for use when indicating the structure of a program, e.g. if is often used to indicate some conditional code.[16]</dd>
   <dt>Lexeme</dt>
   <dd>A word or basic symbol in a language; e.g., a variable name would be a lexeme for a grammar of a programming language.[17]</dd>
-  <dt>Machine language</dt>
-  <dd>This is the lowest level language.
-It consists of just binary digits.
-It was only ever used when computers were first invented to create the first compilers.[16]</dd>
   <dt>Object binding</dt>
   <dd>The association of a name with a variable or value.[17]</dd>
-  <dt>Objected oriented programming</dt>
-  <dd>Object-oriented programming (OOP) refers to a type of computer programming (software design) in which programmers define the data type of a data structure, and also the types of operations (functions) that can be applied to the data structure.[9]</dd>
-  <dt>Parse</dt>
-  <dd>To parse data or information means to break it down into component parts so that its syntax can be analyzed, categorized, and understood.[8]</dd>
   <dt>Parse tree</dt>
   <dd>A data structure that shows how a statement in a language is derived from the context-free grammar of the language.[17]</dd>
   <dt>Parsing</dt>
   <dd>The process of reading a source language, determining its structure, and producing intermediate code for it.[17]</dd>
-  <dt>Pipeline</dt>
-  <dd>A pipeline consists of a chain of processing elements, arranged so that the output of each element is the input of the next.[15]</dd>
-  <dt>Python</dt>
-  <dd>An interpreted, object-oriented programming language.[9]</dd>
   <dt>Real evaluate print loop</dt>
   <dd>Short for read-eval-print loop, REPL is the interactive top level of a programming language interpreter or command line shell.
 It offers the user a simple prompt, accepts expressions, evaluates them, and prints the result.[8]</dd>
   <dt>Recursive Descent Parser</dt>